J&T Group

-J&T is a Central European investment group founded in 1993 in Slovakia.
+J&T Group is a Central European investment company founded in 1993 in Slovakia.
 It operates in the private equity and banking sectors, the largest portion of the value of its investments being in the Czech Republic and Slovakia.

-J&T invests mainly into the financial services, energy sector, real estate, health care, media and sports.
+J&T Group invests mainly into the financial services, energy sector, real estate, health care, media and sports.
 Together with the Penta Group, it is the biggest investment group in Slovakia.
+The name of the company is derived from the family names of its two founders Ivan Jakabovič and Patrik Tkáč.
+President of the J&T Group is Jozef Tkáč.

-In 2010, J&T Finance Group achieved a net profit of €85.0 million (down from €116.0 million in 2009) and total consolidated equity of €729 million.
-The group’s assets amounted to €3.8 billion and an additional €1.6 billion was managed through asset management services provided to the group’s clients, ranking J&T among the top financial investors in Central and Eastern Europe.
+As of 2010, J&T Finance Group had net profits of €85.0 million (down from €116.0 million in 2009) and total consolidated equity of €729 million.
+The group’s assets amounted to €3.8 billion and an additional €1.6 billion was managed through asset management services provided to the group’s clients, ranking J&T Group among the top financial investors in Central and Eastern Europe.